Romance - Fall & Winter

 Coffee shops are classic date locations, and Winnipeg is dotted with glamorous destinations for your java fix.
 Café Postal is a cozy setting in St. Boniface, while well-established local shops such as Thom Bargen and Fools + Horses have multiple locations to visit, and are great venues for long conversations and significant glances.

 There’s no reason things can’t stay steamy in the snowy months, and where better to go than Festival du Voyageur?
-From February 15–24, St. Boniface will come alive with music, food and joie de vivre.
-Notably, it will be the 50th anniversary of Festival this year, which means they will be pulling out all the stops.
-Take full advantage–head to the ice bar for some caribou, hit up the sugar shack for your maple syrup fix, and dance the night away in one of the many tents featuring live music.
+From February 12-21, St. Boniface will come alive with music, food and joie de vivre.
+Head to the ice bar for some caribou, hit up the sugar shack for your maple syrup fix, and dance the night away in one of the many tents featuring live music.
 Want to snuggle up closer?
 Head to one of the many bonfires on the festival grounds, or steal a kiss on the parapets of the historic Fort Gibraltar over some hot chocolate.

 Just across the river from St. Boniface is where the romance continues — and there’s no better space than The Forks to keep the romance alive, especially in the winter.
-The world-famous river trail is an ice skater’s dream, especially with the world-renowned warming huts created by some of the world’s best designers and artists.
+The skating trails are an ice skater’s dream, especially with the world-renowned warming huts created by some of the world’s best designers and artists.
 You and your date can also ice skate under the canopy, next to the hilarious and fun Crockicurl area.

 When you get chilly, head inside for a libation from The Common and a snack — we highly recommend sharing a cinnamon bun from Tall Grass Prairie, especially when it’s fresh from the oven.